- Chart

 Market Risk

-SCHQ is best suited for long-term investors seeking exposure to U.S. Treasury bonds.
-It is less appropriate for active traders seeking short-term gains due to its sensitivity to interest rate movements.
+SCHR is best suited for long-term investors who are comfortable with the risks associated with long-duration bonds and who are looking for a diversified portfolio of U.S. Treasury securities.
+It is generally not ideal for active traders seeking short-term gains due to its sensitivity to interest rate fluctuations.

 Summary